Stonebank/ADiscordBot/README.md

 # ADiscordBot

-This is a discord bot for educational purposes.
+This is a src bot for educational purposes.
 I will primarily be using kotlin but java will also be applied.